 3.2.4.3.
 UNICORE resources

-Currently accounting/usage records etc. are not used within UNICORE.
-Instead, this is done directly via the underlying batch system, see for example the DEISA project.
+Currently no means of collecting accounting and usage records are directly implemented within UNICORE.
+Instead, this is done directly via the underlying batch system, see for example as in the DEISA project.

 3.2.4.4.
 Globus resources